List of Sonny with a Chance characters: Zora Lancaster

 Zora Lancaster (Allisyn Ashley Arm).
 The youngest cast member of So Random!.
 She was 11 in season 1 and 12 in season 2.
 Zora has a genius IQ of 155 and is the smartest member of the group.
 She is known to be "the weird one" because Zora has a weird personality and always seems to be up to something suspicious and weird.
 Sometimes, she is shown to be a little dangerous as seen in the title sequence to be driving a monster machine.
 She is also a prankster.
 She hates Dakota Condor and insists that she's "Evil".
 She also is comfortable in small spaces.

 Zora, Tawni, and Sonny all share one room but Zora prefers to hide up in the air vent and the sarcophagus in the prop house, eavesdropping on private conversations.
 She tends to wear extremely bright, unique clothes.
 She has a short temper and when provoked will often try to physically attack the other person to express her anger at the other person.
 In season two, she is shown to become more mature and a little less weird.

 Zora is absent for 20 episodes, and she appeared in 26 of 46 episodes.

+Sonny Munroe

+Harrison "Sonny" Munroe (Ben Schwartz). is his official name The younger cast member of So Random!.
+He was 12 in season 1 and 12 in season 2.